qzane/kmeans-cuda/README.md

 * 32-bit floating-point version of atomicAdd(), starting from cc2.0
 * 64-bit floating-point version of atomicAdd(), starting from cc6.0

-# interesting points
-# point 1
-./kmeans-gpu -k 10 -i ./tests/data_N_500000_C_10_R_10_S_0.txt -t 500 -g
-the Clusters.txt for gpu differ each time you run but remain the same when using and compile with  -arch=sm_60 the Classes.txt are sometimes the same but sometimes different from the cpu results

 # refer:
 [compute capability](https://en.wikipedia.org/wiki/CUDA#Version_features_and_specifications)
 [atomic functions](https://docs.nvidia.com/cuda/archive/9.2/cuda-c-programming-guide/index.html#atomic-functions)